CooperASC/cooperasc.github.com/README.md

 The website of [Cooper Union](http://cooper.edu)'s Art Student Council.
 Powered by [Jekyll](http://jekyllrb.com) and hosted by [Github Pages](http://pages.github.com).

 ---

-## Editing and Adding to this site
+## What is Git?

+## Why Git?

 ### Clone / Fork / Push / Pull

 Anyone who is a [member of student council](https://github.com/CooperASC?tab=members) can directly create and edit any page on this site by cloning the repository and pushing changes back to Github.

+## Contributing to the Cooper ASC Website

 ### Desktop Git Clients

-For those who are still not comfortable with Git's command line interface, Github has decent clients for [Mac](http://mac.github.com) and [Windows](http://windows.github.com) that make cloning, pushing, and pulling a single-button affair.
+For those who are not comfortable with Git's command line interface, Github has decent clients for [Mac](http://mac.github.com) and [Windows](http://windows.github.com) that make cloning, pushing, and pulling a single-button affair.

 ### Editing content online

 If you're just looking to create or edit content, you can [edit the site online with Prose.io](http://prose.io/#CooperASC/cooperasc.github.com).
 Simply sign into your Github account.
 Non student council members can also use Prose to make changes and submit them for review by a student council member.

-## Making good content
+### Best practices for file naming

+Note URLs should follow this format:

+    /_posts/YYYY-MM-DD-event-title-firstname.md

+- lowercase
+- multiple words seperated by dashes
+- unneccesary words like "meeting" omitted for brevity

 ### Ordering posts